apsdehal/awesome-ctf/README.md

 	- `apt-get install audacity`
   - extundelete - Used for recovering lost data from mountable images
   - fsck.ext4 - Used to fix corrupt filesystems
+  - pngtools - For various analysis related to PNGs
+	- `apt-get install pngtools`

 - Reversing
   - [Krakatau](https://github.com/Storyyeller/Krakatau) - Java decompiler and disassembler